 If travel is not an option, we are humbly asking that families who have made the

 commitment to care for their ISE student as a son or daughter, continue to host until we can arrange for travel home.
 We cannot guarantee relocations given the situation but will continue to provide program support and work with our partners to arrange return travel.
 Please contact your Area Representative with any issues or concerns.
-Your safety and wellbeing are very important to us, and we will do the best we can to support you and find workable solutions.
+Your safety and wellbeing are very important to us.
+We will do the best we can to support you and find workable solutions.

 How do we handle school closures/grades?